andresive/My-Neovim/README.md

 Before you downloaded neovim with correct version and downloaded the plugin manager

 1. Go to your nvim directory normally the default path is ~/.config/nvim

+`cd ~/.config/nvim`

->If the directory is not created you can create these on manual way with this command "mkdir ~/.config/nvim"
+>If the directory is not created you can create these on manual way with command below
 >Before you verify that directory is created

+`mkdir ~/.config/nvim`

-2. Clone my project with "git clone https://github.com/andresive/My-Neovim.git ~/.config/nvim"
+2. Clone my project with this command:

+`git clone https://github.com/andresive/My-Neovim.git ~/.config/nvim`

-3. Open your neovim and run command ":Packer Install"
+3. Open your neovim and run command `:Packer Install`

-4. Im recomended you run nvim command ":Packer Compile"
+4. Im recomended you run nvim command `:Packer Compile`

-5. Run the nvim command ":Packer Sync" to update plugins
+5. Run the nvim command `:Packer Sync` to update plugins

 And enjoy my config thanks for Install MyNeovim

+### Note
+If you tested my project on Windows and these is not work, you can run it on WSL (Windows Subsystem linux) im tested, but this is unstable on some windows like from the telescope plugin, this not turn unusable.
+If this happens to you clear the terminal and open nvim again, these bug ocurred normally when you use mouse with Telescope windows opened.